 - Jack the Ripper Walking Tour of London’s East End: “Descend into London’s dark history with an evening Jack the Ripper walking tour.
 Spend two hours exploring London’s East End with your informed guide.
 As you wind through the dark alleys of Whitechapel, learn the horrifying details of the 1888 killing-spree at the hand of this still unknown serial killer.
 Hear about the victims and theories on the suspects, then warm your chilled blood with a drink at Ten Bells pub, a key setting in the Jack the Ripper mystery.”

-Are you visiting London during June or July…?
+Are you exploring London in 2 days during June or July…?

-Whether you love tennis or just want to celebrity spot, Wimbledon is absolutely a must-visit!
+Whether you love tennis or just want to visit a celebrity spot, Wimbledon is absolutely a must-visit!